trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 me, my family, my friends, and the other newcomers I just welcomed.

 Fact: children are often coached to perform.
 Is that happening here?
 I don't know.
+And it doesn't matter.

 Here's what I do know: Pulling kids away from their parents is tough on the kids.